Karlsruhe Institute of Technology: History

 The University of Karlsruhe was founded on 7 October 1825 by Grand Duke Ludwig I of Baden under the name Polytechnische Schule.
 It was modelled on the École polytechnique in Paris.
 In its early official documents, it was still referred to as the Großherzogliche Badische Schule (Grand Ducal Baden School), reflecting its institutional origins founded by the regional sovereign.
-The university is the oldest technical university in Germany and the fourth oldest in Europe and have traditionally focused on engineering, natural sciences and economics.
+The university is the oldest technical university in Germany and the fourth oldest in Europe and has traditionally focused on engineering, natural sciences and economics.

 In 1832, a Forstschule (school of forest sciences) was also established in response to the importance of forestry in the Baden region, particularly the Black Forest.
 The two institutions were later merged to form a single, expanded technical school.

 In 1864, William Barton Rogers, the founding director of the Massachusetts Institute of Technology, remarked on the Polytechnische Schule in Karlsruhe: "The Polytechnic Institute at Carlsruhe, which is regarded as the model school of Germany and perhaps of Europe, is nearer what it is intended the Massachusetts Institute of Technology shall be than any other foreign institution."

 In 1865, Grand Duke Friedrich I of Baden raised the school to the status of a Hochschule, an institution of higher education.
 Since 1902 the university has also been known as the Fridericiana in his honour.
 In 1885, it was declared a Technische Hochschule, or institute of technology, and in 1967, it became an Universität, a full university, which gave it the right to award regular doctorate degrees.
 It had hitherto been allowed to award doctorates only in engineering, identified as Dr.-Ing., a right bestowed on all technical institutes in 1899.